blue dumpster truck

 Once incineration has been completed, a given batch of waste content is reduced to merely a fraction of its original mass, which helps conserve landfill space.
 The process of incineration also functions as a heat and electricity generator for local grids.

 For some communities, the process of turning waste into energy serves as the primary residential power supply.
-The gas generated by the Tajiguas landfill in Santa Barbara, Calif., powers up to 3,000 local homes each day.
+The gas generated by the Tajiguas landfill in Santa Barbara, California, for example, powers up to 3,000 local homes each day.

 Where Your Trash Goes: Shipping Trash Overseas